Bluebook of Pianos

-GRADE I - THE "GOLDEN AGE" OF THE PIANO
+THE "GOLDEN AGE" OF THE PIANO

 During this era, increases in industrial productivity led to higher wages for laborers and also clerical workers.
 This segment of comfortable, but not rich, citizens were coined "middle class" by journalists of the time.
 With new-found prosperity this burgeoning middle class was enamored with the dream of a refined life - having a piano in the parlor, a stove in the kitchen, and a chicken roasting merrily for the family.

 Plain piano in every aspect.
 Square legs, usually tapered.
 Sides of piano are flat, edges are square.
 Relatively little molding, simple and uncluttered appearance.
 Some considered mission period.
-Circa 1913 to 1927.